 The revenue or the expenses that are earned but are yet to receive by the company are accruals.
 One can classify accruals either as an Accrued expense or Accrued income (or revenue).

-Deferral is just the opposite of accrual and occurs before the due date of the expense or revenue.
+Deferral or deferred is just the opposite of accrual and occurs before the due date of the expense or revenue.
 Deferred expense is the expense that a company pays in advance.
 For example, a company pays rent for a full two years in advance.

 Accrual vs Deferral – Differences